PREREQUISITES: Ensure the Canada Post add-on is installed and enabled as described in Installing Add-ons from X-Cart App Store.

 See the Canada Post website for more info:

-Currency rate: This setting is needed for stores whose primary currency is other than the Canadian Dollar.
+Currency rate: This setting serves the stores whose primary currency is other than the Canadian Dollar.
 Here you must specify a conversion rate for the currency used by your store (Specify rate X, where 1 CAD = X in shop currency).

 Contract Shipping Options